-More than a list of fonts, you will be learning a little bit about them, how to use choose the right ones, so you feel empowered to make beautiful projects that will last forever.
+More than a list of fonts, you will be learning a little bit about them and how to use and choose the right ones, so you feel empowered to make beautiful projects that will last forever.

 The information you’re about to read is precious gold.
 Check out the points I am going to be covering in this article:

 - What to look for when using a font for cutting purposes